semgrep/semgrep-docs/docs/getting-started.md

 The following guide walks you through:
 * Installing Semgrep in your computer locally.
-* Running a single scan for both SAST and SCA scan.
+* Running a single scan for both SAST and SCA.
 * Sending results to [Semgrep Cloud Platform](/semgrep-cloud-platform/getting-started) for triage and analysis.

 :::info